sercante-llc/campaign-influence-starter-pack/README.md

     ```
     # likely the command that will work for you
     sfdx force:auth:web:login -s -a cisporg
+    # if you are using a sandbox, use this:
+    sfdx force:auth:web:login -s -a cisporg -r https://test.salesforce.com
-    # if you want to specify a specific login URL, use this command
+    # if you want to specify a company specific login URL, use this command
     sfdx force:auth:web:login -s -a cisporg -r https://mycompanyloginurl.my.salesforce.com
     ```